 Exercise: Optional Ice-Breaker – Tell us all in one minute why we should buy your product/service instead of a competitor

 - Understanding the difference between positions and interests

 - Identifying and understanding the clients/counterparties interests

 - Common mistakes when handling interests

-Exercise:“Closure” – a deal will not close and expires soon and you have been sent to see the client by the CEO to establish why there are delays.
+Exercise: Four participants.
+“Closure” – a deal will not close and expires soon and you have been sent to see the clients by the CEO to establish why there are delays.
 Can you get the deal completed by expiry day?

 - Generating and evaluating possible options